freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/cookbook.md

                             |$a
                             |```""".stripMargin))
 ```
+### How do I get Chisel to name the results of vector reads properly?
 Currently, name information is lost when using dynamic indexing.
 For example:
 ```scala
 class Foo extends Module {